inductiveautomation/ignition-module-tools/generator/generator-core/README.md

 ## Adding to Your Project as a Dependency

-This small library is intended for use in a Java runtime environment, and is not currently to a public artifact respository.
-To use in a maven or gradle project dependency, you can build and publish it to your local maven cache:
+This small library is intended for use in a Java runtime environment, and is not currently published to a public artifact repository.
+To use in a maven or gradle project dependency, you can build and publish it to your local maven cache.
+To publish to your local maven cache (by default, in `<user home>/.m2/`), run:

 ```shell